How to Massage a Tight Calf Muscle

 Once you've finished working on any knots and lumps, it's time to finish off the massage with some lighter strokes.
 Use your fingertips to make gentle circles, pressing and releasing as you go; this helps relax the muscle even further while providing relief from pain and discomfort.
 Once you've finished, take some time to rest your calf muscles - and like with all massages, don't forget to stay hydrated!

-When to worry about calf pain
+When to Worry about Calf Pain

 Performing massage therapy on calf pain should speed up your recovery and decrease discomfort - provided that you use the right techniques and don't apply too much pressure to the affected area.
 That being said, persistent calf pain might be a symptom of an underlying issue, so if your symptoms haven't improved in 3-5 days, we'd recommend consulting with your doctor.